AdobeDocs/workfront.en/help/workfront-integrations-and-apps/workfront-integration-for-aem/installation-guide.md

 To complete the setup process you will need to work with Hoodoo Digital to get all the necessary configurations in place.&nbsp; These may be different for each user based on your company's security and other setups.&nbsp;

 <!--
-<p data-mc-conditions="QuicksilverOrClassic.Draft mode">To arrange an installation session please contact Hoodoo Digital: help@hoodoo.digital or (801) 896-9667.&nbsp;</p>
+To arrange an installation session please contact Hoodoo Digital: help@hoodoo.digital or (801) 896-9667.
 -->

-To arrange an installation session please contact Hoodoo Digital: help@hoodoo.digital or (801) 896-9667.&nbsp;

 # 3 - Externalizer